 The broker acts as a middleman in the trading process.
 The brokers loans the asset to the trader, charging interest making the whole process of short selling possible.

 Absolutely.
-While short selling is one of the riskiest trading strategies, it is also one of the ones that can deliver the highest potential rewards.
-Thinking this is easy or simple is a potentially dangerous illusion.
+While short selling is one of the riskiest trading strategies, that risk does not always translate into the highest potential rewards.
+Traders should consider this question carefully in light of the strategies they wish to pursue.
 Only make informed trading and investing decisions, and never trade more than you can afford to lose.

 StockHax strives to provide unbiased and reliable information on cryptocurrency, finance, trading, and stocks.
 However, we cannot provide financial advice and urge users to do their own research and due diligence.Read More